5. & 6. The Fifth Night & The Sixth Morning

 This is the extract from "The Fourth Night" that corresponds with the scene.

-Pick a mood word that reflects the extract or a part of the extract.
+1. Pick an adjective that reflects the extract or a part of the extract.
 Consider how the mood changes during the extract.
+Maybe you want to pick two.

 The Sixth Morning